vrk-kpa/ytp-tools/api_ckan/README.md

 * Deleting an organization or dataset (organization_delete and package_delete) in CKAN does not actually delete the organization or dataset, but merely changes their state to deleted.
 Successive creations using the same names will fail, complaining that there is already an entity with that name.
 Deleting them from the Web interface seem to delete them completely.
 * Some methods may falsely return a 405 Not Allowed, for example when requesting for the details of a dataset that does not exist.
+* As the server is HTTPS-only, you might run into problems with certificates.
+Either upgrade to Python 2.7.9, install pyopenssl or do not verify certificates.

 ## Disclaimer